Oregon, Dinner Plate

 Lovely souvenir enameled broach as sold aboard the Normandie in her gift shops, showing the shield of the province of Normandie.
 As opposed to a pin, this one can be put through the lapel hole… read more ›

 Looking for the perfect way to enhance your display of ss United States china?
 This tea towel was made for that purpose.
-Sporting the famous eagle logo and with “United States Lines” woven into the… read more ›
+Sports the famous eagle logo and with “United States Lines” woven into the… read more ›

 Extremely rare and, I might add, quite lovely comforter with a butterfly motive from the ss United States.
 What makes this one especially important is it is the bedspread from the Duck Suite.
 Even better,… read more ›